Medical Guardian’s MGMove Watch Tested and Reviewed by Our Tech Experts in 2024

 Medical alert systems come in all shapes and sizes to meet the ever-changing needs of older adults.
 The standard, wearable pendant is still widely available, but many companies are stepping up their game, offering unique systems with high-tech features.
-Older adults are increasingly becoming more active,1 and to meet both their health and safety needs, we tested and reviewed Medical Guardian's wearable medical alert watch: MGMove.
+Older adults are increasingly becoming more active,1 and to meet both their health and safety needs, we tested Medical Guardian’s wearable medical alert watch: MGMove.

 The MGMove is a great system for seniors like my grandma who enjoy going out and staying active.
-Plus, it's stylish and discreet, and it has all the most important medical alert features, including a help button, 24/7 professional monitoring, advanced location tracking, and a waterproof design.
+Plus, it’s stylish and discreet, with all the most important medical alert features, including a help button, 24/7 professional monitoring, advanced location tracking, and a waterproof design.
 For this review, my grandma and I put the MGMove to the test.
 Read on as we get into everything you need to know about MGMove and our experience using the smartwatch!

 You can purchase MGMove over the phone with a customer-service representative or on Medical Guardian’s website.